ai-driven-dev/prompts/README.md

 - Performance issues
 - Security breaches
 - Optimization (refactoring, simplification)
-- Improve readability.
+- Improve readability
-- Merge similar functions into one.
+- Merge similar functions into one
-- Remove redundant code.
+- Remove redundant code
-- Match comments with code.
+- Match comments with code
-- Missing good practices.
+- Missing good practices

 Steps:
 1. Explain what the code is doing in one short sentence.